rmanohar/actsim/simlib/README.md

 * `source_static_multi`: Simple multi-ended source that will repeatedly emit a static value token
 * `source_sequence`: Emits a static sequence of token values on a single output channel, can loop through the values
 * `source_sequence_multi`: Emits a static sequence of token values on a configurable number of output channels, can loop through the values
 * `source_file`: Emits a list of tokens given through an input file on a single output channel.
 The input file format supports comments, and is base 10 by default.
 Base 2 (0b), 8 (0o), and 16 (0x) are also supported.
-The input file must not have any trailing newlines.
 * `source_file_multi`: Same as `source_file`, but with a configurable number of output channels.

 ### Sinks